BinghamtonUniversity/SpiedieDocs-DEV/docs/docs/spiedie_partitions.md

 ## <a name="partitions"></a> Partitions

-The nodes on Spiedie are parititioned into 4 distinct sets depending on the resources available.
+The nodes on Spiedie are partitioned into 4 distinct sets depending on the resources available.

 #### Quick